Enterprise Service Terms

 6. TERM AND TERMINATION.

 6.1.
 Term.
-The Agreement (including these Enterprise Subscription Terms) is effective as of the Effective Date and expires on the date of expiration or termination of all Course Subscriptions.
+The Agreement (including these Enterprise License Terms) is effective as of the Effective Date and expires on the date of expiration or termination of all Seat Licenses.

 6.2.
 Termination for Cause.
 Either party may terminate the Agreement (and all related Order Forms) if the other party (a) fails to cure any material breach of the Agreement (including a failure to pay fees) within thirty (30) days after written notice; (b) ceases operation without a successor; or (c) seeks protection under any bankruptcy, receivership, trust deed, creditors’ arrangement, composition, or comparable proceeding, or if any such proceeding is instituted against that party (and not dismissed within sixty (60) days thereafter).